opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 It is nevertheless possible to input specific start and finish dates for such work packages by enabling manual scheduling (which will ignore relations from which the dates were originally derived).

-### Available start date and finish dates limited by relations.
+### Available start date and finish dates limited by relations

 ![A blue banner informing the user that certain dates are limited by relations](banner-dates-limited.png)